The Anatomy of a Dental Implant

 Dental implants offer a permanent solution to restoring one or more missing teeth, helping those who suffer from tooth loss enjoy the comfort and confidence of a healthy smile.
 Patients often have many questions about dental implants, ranging from the treatment process to how dental implants work.
 Let's explore these questions by taking a closer look at the anatomy of a dental implant in this blog post.
-For answers to your specific questions, contact Fort Worth, TX dentists Clark Damon and Kari Blankenship to schedule a consultation.
+For answers to your specific questions, contact Richardson, TX dentists Clark Damon and Kari Blankenship to schedule a consultation.

 About the Anatomy of a Dental Implant